BoboTiG/python-mss/docs/source/capture-api-design.md

 ├── PickerError                             abnormal picker exit or selected-source initialization failure └── CaptureError
     ├── SourceLostError                   terminal LOST
-    ├── CaptureFailedError                terminal FAILED
-    ├── CaptureClosedError
-    ├── CaptureBusyError
-    └── UnsupportedCaptureOperationError
+    └── CaptureClosedError
 ```

 `MSSError` is the package top-level exception. `ScreenShotError` remains for the legacy path only; the new API is not
 rooted at `ScreenShotError`.

 Invalid argument types use `TypeError`; invalid values use `ValueError`.
 Window-selector callback exceptions propagate
-unchanged. `PickerError` and `CaptureFailedError` chain their native causes.
+unchanged. `PickerError` and `CaptureError` chain their native causes where available.

 ## Compatibility and deferred work

-The deprecated `MSS.grab()`, `MSS.monitors`, `save()`, and `shot()` retain their current desktop-rectangle semantics and
+The deprecated `MSS.grab()`, `MSS.monitors`, `save()`, and `shot()` retain their current desktop-rectangle semantics
-return types (including today's macOS nominal-resolution default and packed buffers).
-The legacy and new paths
+(including today's macOS nominal-resolution default and packed `ScreenShot` buffers). `MSS.monitors` returns the new
+immutable `Monitor` objects, including the virtual-desktop entry at index zero; temporary string-key access provides the
+migration bridge.
+Legacy `MSS.grab()` accepts those objects as well as current user-created dictionaries and PIL-style
-must not be mixed on one `MSS` session.
-A session is initially uncommitted; its first legacy or new operation
+tuples.
+The legacy and new paths must not be mixed on one `MSS` session.
+A session is initially uncommitted; its first
-commits it to that path for its lifetime.
-Using an API from the other path afterward raises `SessionModeError`.
+legacy or new operation commits it to that path for its lifetime.
+Using an API from the other path afterward raises
+`SessionModeError`.

 The legacy backend is initialized lazily by the first legacy operation.
 Constructor-level `backend=` and
 `with_cursor=` configure only that path; they do not initialize it.
 New source enumeration and capture creation belong